stackql/stackql/docs/developer_guide.md

 The linting of go files (and also Actions) for CI is defined in [.github/workflows/lint.yml](/.github/workflows/lint.yml).

-To run the linter locally, first ensure you have the same version of `golangci-lint` as the CI and then: `golangci-lint run > log/lint.log 2>&1`.
+To run the linter locally, first ensure you have the same version of `golangci-lint` as the CI and then either:

+-  `golangci-lint run` to dump everything to console, or...
+-  `golangci-lint run > log/lint.log 2>&1` to send all output to `log/lint.log` (w.r.t repository root).

 ## Cross Compilation locally